Yuu-Miino/dynamics-analysis-tools/README.md

 # How to build

 1. Download all files
-2. Move to the root directory of source files
+2. Move to the root directory
 3. Run `make pp`
    - then you get pp program in `bin` directory